learning

 We had wind!

 We’ve had a few sailing lessons now, the first one did not have any wind, so it was more of an exercise in learning the parts of the boat, running the motor, when there was wind, trying to figure out where it was coming from.
 The next two lessons had wind!
-So, we could sail!
-Continue reading “We had wind!”
+So, we could sail! … Continue reading

 Sailing is fun…when there’s wind!